 Timing chip: The cross-country skier must remember to start with the timing chip.
 Cross-country skiers will ski their leg, swipe the timing chip to record their finish time and then pass the chip to the downhill skier/snowboarder.

-866 Inches of snowfall this ski season reported at Mt.
-Baker Ski Area, as of May 3— almost triple the 303 reported in 2014-15, when Ski to Sea had to cancel the skiing legs of the race.
+622 Inches of snowfall this ski season reported at Mt.
+Baker Ski Area, as of April 25 — more than double the 287 1/2 reported last season, when Ski to Sea had to cancel the skiing legs of the race.

 3 Loops make up the four-mile cross-country skiing leg of Ski to Sea.

 Early start: Set your alarm clocks 15 minutes earlier than usual, as Ski to Sea is set for a 7:30 a.m. start this year.
 This time matches last year, when race organizers moved up the blast because of all the unknowns of a very unpredictable year and wanted to make sure they got kayaks off Bellingham Bay as early as possible.
 There is similar reasoning for the early start this year, as the race committee attempts limit the number of boats on the water to face the usual afternoon winds, which can whip up waves on Bellingham Bay.

 TRAVEL AND VIEWING ADVICE